 The second "Swiss Animal-Environmental Ethics Network Meeting” takes place on 9th of November 2023 at the University of Fribourg (Campus Pérolles).

 Issues related to animal and environmental ethics are increasingly at the center of political, societal, and academic debates.
 In times of emerging zoonotic disease outbreaks and climate change, the question of what humans owe to nature and animals is one of the most pressing issue humanity is currently facing.
 In Switzerland, research in both fields is undertaken at several institutions and different faculties and research groups that share common challenges and overlapping research interests.

 The goal of this meeting and hopefully future meetings is to facilitate networking between different institutions and researchers working in the field of animal and/or environmental ethics in Switzerland.
-The goal of this one-day meeting is to give researchers in these fields an opportunity to present and inform each other about their ongoing and future projects.
+The idea of this one-day meeting is to give researchers in these fields an opportunity to present and inform each other about their ongoing and future projects.
 Furthermore, the event aims to establish new collaborations and synergies for research, teaching and funding opportunities, and facilitate an exchange about where future challenges lie with regards to the ethics of human-animal-environmental relations and other pressing environmental challenges.

 9. November 2023

 You can register for the event by filling out the form below.
 The registration is free of charge.